godotengine/godot-docs/classes/class_os.rst

 - :ref:`int<class_int>` **get_virtual_keyboard_height** **(** **)**

 Returns the on-screen keyboard's height in pixels.
-Returns 0 if there is no keyboard or it is currently hidden.
+Returns 0 if there is no keyboard or if it is currently hidden.

 .. _class_OS_method_get_window_safe_area: